 Consistency determines the success of the programme.
 Schools that see significant gains schedule the intervention for at least three sessions per week.
 Each session lasts around fifteen to twenty minutes to avoid cognitive fatigue.
 The SENCO sets up a system for data review, meeting with intervention leads once every half term to adjust individual support plans.

 A SENCO organises a meeting with the Year 4 teaching team to discuss the implementation.
 They decide the intervention will take place in the school library every Tuesday, Wednesday, and Thursday at 9:15 am.
 The SENCO produces an intervention handbook for the teaching assistant containing login details and a schedule.
-When the assistant notices a pupil is stuck, they record this in the handbook for the SENCO to review.
+When the assistant notices a learner is stuck, they record this in the handbook for the SENCO to review.

 Dynamo Maths vs Similar Approaches